dominates the coastal forest margins

 Population

-Populations are considered stable and widespread.
-The species is common in coastal and lowland areas throughout New Zealand.
-It is not threatened by habitat loss because it thrives in disturbed and regenerating sites.
+Populations considered stable and widespread.
+Species common in coastal and lowland areas throughout New Zealand.
+Not threatened by habitat loss because it thrives in disturbed sites.

 Conservation Status